Repair-Democracy/Website/docs/_posts/2025-08-16-aclu-fundraiser.md

 title: "Fundraiser for the ACLU: Shirts & Hoodie"
 excerpt_img: "/assets/aclu/blue-long-sleeve.png"
 excerpt_txt: >
-  <p>As our first project, we created a shirt design to encourage grassroots activism and to raise funds for the ACLU, a&nbsp;steadfast defender of the rights of all Americans for decades, through litigation and education.
+  As our first project, we created a shirt design with our Repair Democracy graphic, to encourage grassroots activism and to raise funds for the ACLU, an&nbsp;unwavering defender of the rights of all Americans for decades, through litigation and education.

-  <p>The ACLU works to defend the rights of immigrants and LGBTQIA2S+ people, restore an independent judiciary, fight for racial justice and women’s health care, and protect the First Amendment.
 product_img: "/assets/aclu/3-shirts-horizontal.png"
 product_url: "https://shop.worxprinting.coop/collections/repair-democracy"
 product_button_label: "ORDER A SHIRT"
 product_button_sublabel: ""
 ---
+The ACLU works to defend the rights of immigrants and LGBTQIA2S+ people, restore an independent judiciary, fight for racial justice and women’s health care, and protect the First Amendment.

 Our shirts are 100% cotton, made in the US, and printed at a union shop.
 Five dollars from the sale of each shirt (everything beyond the production cost) goes to the ACLU.

 If you would like one of your own, the **{{ page.product_button_label }}** button will take you to our printer's site where you can place an order.